Academic Search Complete (EBSCOhost)

 Popular Sources

-- Written by non-experts for a general audience, oftentimes journalists or popular writers
+- Written by non-experts (usually journalists) for a general audience.

-- Not edited or reviewed by experts before publication
+- Often fact-checked for accuracy but not edited or reviewed by experts before publication.

-- Written by experts (usually professors) for an academic audience
+- Written by experts (usually professors or professionals) for an academic audience.

 - Have minimal or no advertising; look very plain.

-Within scholarly sources, there is also the distinction between primary sources and secondary sources.
+Within scholarly sources, there is also a distinction between primary sources and secondary sources.
 Within the sciences, this is offen the difference between original research and reviews.
-The BMCC library has a good overview of the difference between primary and secondary sources here.

-- Experiments, clinical trials, original research conducted by the authors.
+- Presents original research, such as experiments and clinical trials, conducted by the authors.

 - Contains sections about methodology, materials, results, and discussion.

-- Reviews and interprets someone else's original research.
+- Reviews and interprets original research published by other authors.

 Evaluate each source you use with CAPPS!